-1.2 Recovery Objective for the Program
+1.3 Recovery Objective for the Program

-The primary objective of this Program is to address identified needs and allow communities across Puerto Rico to restore impacted downtown areas and make them more resilient to future events.
-The Program will make funding available to all seventyeight (78) municipalities in Puerto Rico to implement projects that will address the wide range of recovery, revitalization, and resiliency needs resulting from the Hurricanes.
+The primary objective of this Program is to address identified needs and allow communities across Puerto Rico to restore impacted downtown areas, urban areas, and key corridors and make them more resilient to future events.
+The Program will make funding available to all seventy-eight (78) municipalities in Puerto Rico to implement projects that will address the wide range of recovery, revitalization, and resiliency needs resulting from the Hurricanes.
 The funding will allow the municipal governments and eligible entities to implement integrated, innovative solutions that will help the recovery of downtown areas, urban areas, and key corridors.
 Taken together, CRP will fund projects that correlate to a larger strategy targeting downtown/business districts and key corridors to support and drive future public and private investment in these areas.
-Residents will benefit from increased opportunities for employment, greater access to goods and services, and additional recreational and wellness resources.
+Residents will benefit from increased opportunities for employment, affordable housing options, greater access to goods and services, and additional recreational and wellness resources.

-This Program has also been designed to align with the following recovery objectives outlined in Puerto Rico's Recovery Plan titled, Transformation and Innovation in the Wake of Devastation, An Economic and Disaster Recovery Plan: Municipal Hotspots; Digital Citizen Services; Establishing a University Based Center of Excellence for Disaster Preparedness and Recovery; and Incentivize Resilient, Creative Design Solution for Addressing Hazards.
+This Program has also been designed to align with the following recovery objectives outlined in Puerto Rico's Recovery Plan titled Transformation and Innovation in the Wake of Devastation: An Economic and Disaster Recovery Plan: Municipal Hotspots (CIT 19); Resilience/e-Construction Lab (CIT 32); Establishing a University Based Center of Excellence for Disaster Preparedness and Recovery (CPCB 5); and Incentivize Resilient, Creative Design Solution for Addressing Hazards (CPCB 10).2 3